Why It’s So Hard to Erase Hate Speech Online

 Twitter, after all, is where public shaming and harassment campaigns are a daily occurrence.
 There isn’t a part of the political spectrum that isn’t guilty of brigading users for one reason or another.
 But the presence of neo-Nazis and radical anti-feminists on the platform have led to cultural firestorms that have largely set the tone for the cultural conversation.

-Meanwhile, just last week Republican Congressman Devin Nunes sued the company for $250 million for allowing parody accounts like @DevinCow, to mock him.
-Lawsuits like this can have a chilling effect on the company’s moderation policies, and could lead to Twitter clamping down on political speech across the board.
+Meanwhile, in March, Republican Congressman Devin Nunes sued the company for $250 million for allowing parody accounts like @DevinCow, to mock him.
+Lawsuits like this can have a chilling effect on the company’s moderation policies and could lead to Twitter clamping down on political speech across the board.
 That, or back away from doing any moderation at all if it is deemed less likely to lead to costly lawsuits.

 At this point in its life, YouTube is practically a utility.
 So much video is uploaded onto YouTube each minute that it would take many lifetimes to watch it all, let alone moderate it.